GSA/fedramp-automation/src/validations/constraints/STYLE.md

 ID: `fcsr-15`

-Formal Name: FedRAMP Recommends Constraints Messages for a Single Item of Sequence Data Provide Hints
+Formal Name: FedRAMP Recommends Constraint Messages for a Single Item of Sequence Data Provide Hints

 State: Recommended

-Guidance: Developers SHOULD define a Metaschema constraint with a `message` fields provide contextual hints when it is for an individual item of a sequence (i.e. occurrences of a flag, field, or assembly have a `max-occurs` greater than 1) that conforms to an OSCAL model.
+Guidance: Developers SHOULD define a Metaschema constraint with a `message` field that provides contextual hints when it is for an individual item of a sequence (i.e. occurrences of a flag, field, or assembly have a `max-occurs` greater than 1) that conforms to an OSCAL model.
 If there is an identifier, name, or brief label (of five words or less) as applicable.
 Messages SHOULD NOT provide hints with machine-oriented data (i.e. fields or flags of [type UUID](https://pages.nist.gov/metaschema/specification/datatypes/#uuid)).
 Instead, message hints should deference machine-oriented data to provide human-oriented clues as recommended above.

 #### FCSR-15 Conformant Example